divyamlathiya/HTML-Learning-Resource/README.md

 # HTML Resource

-Welcome to the **HTML Resource** repository!
+Welcome to the **HTML Learning Resource** repository!
 This repository contains all the code and resources from an HTML course I completed on YouTube.
 It includes practice sets, exercises, projects, and various HTML concepts covered throughout the course.

 ---